heavenstobetsy/Kaggle/README.md

 #Kaggle examples:

 ###•	Titanic data exploration, seaborn visualization, and machine learning.
-*The titanic dataset is used to predict the probability of survival based on gender, passenger class, age, family size, and other variables as seen in the image below.*
+*The titanic dataset is used to predict the probability of survival based on gender, passenger class, age, family size, and other variables as seen in the image below.*  Uses Seaborn for visualization and Sklearn for logistic regression and random forest.

 ![Alt text](https://github.com/heavenstobetsy/Kaggle/blob/master/images/Titanic.PNG "Titanic Variables")

 ###•	San Francisco Crime data exploration and visualization.
 *Exploring crime data in San Fransisco.
-A density map of larcency/theft in San Fransisco, broken out by year, as seen in the image below.*
+A density map of larcency/theft in San Fransisco, broken out by year, as seen in the image below.
+Uses Seaborn for visualization*

 ![Alt text](https://github.com/heavenstobetsy/Kaggle/blob/master/images/density.plot.2014.2015.PNG "San Fransico Crime")